Jordan-McGhee/quizard/README.md

 ## Features
 - Users can create quizzes that will be categorized in 1 of 8 different options
+- Dashboard that can be filtered by quiz category
 - Grading system after a quiz is completed
 - Users can favorite and like or dislike a quiz
 - Favorited quizes will show up on user profile along with quizzes they've created